openmrs/openmrs-core/README.md

 to manage our translations.

 The `messages.properties` file in this repository is our single source of truth.
-It contains key, value pairs for the English language which is the default.
+It contains keys, value pairs for the English language which is the default.

 Transifex fetches updates to this file every night which can then be translated